Firm says cargo vessel ran aground in Egypt’s Suez Canal

 Satellite tracking data analyzed by The Associated Press showed the Glory in a single-lane stretch of the Suez Canal just south of Port Said on the Mediterranean Sea.

+Leth Agencies later posted a graphic that suggested that the Glory was against the west bank of the canal, pointed south and not wedged across the channel.
+It identified the three tugs aiding the vessel as the Port Said, Svitzer Suez 1 and Ali Shalabi.

-A spokesperson for the Canal Authority declined to comment, saying a statement would be released.
+A spokesperson for the Suez Canal Authority declined to comment, saying a statement would be released.

 It wasn’t the first vessel to run aground in the crucial waterway.
 The Panama-flagged Ever Given, a colossal container ship, crashed into a bank on a single-lane stretch of the canal in March 2021, blocking the waterway for six days.

-The Ever Given was freed in a massive salvage operation by a flotilla of tugboats.
+The Ever Given was freed in a giant salvage operation by a flotilla of tugboats.
 The blockage created a massive traffic jam that held up $9 billion a day in global trade and strained supply chains already burdened by the coronavirus pandemic.

+The Ever Given debacle prompted Egyptian authorities to begin widening and deepening the waterway’s southern part where the vessel hit ground.

+In August, the Singaporean-flagged Affinity V oil tanker ran aground in a single-lane stretch of the canal, blocking the waterway for five hours before it was freed.

 The Joint Coordination Center listed the Glory as carrying over 65,000 metric tons of corn from Ukraine bound for China.